DLibatique/LATN102-S20/charts/1-adjectives.md

 ***

-For this first module, focus on the **bolded** forms; we'll learn about the others in later weeks.
+For this first module, focus on the **bolded** forms in the charts; we'll learn about the others in later weeks.

 ## <a name="regadjs">Regular adjectives</a>